mellor-lab/mellor-lab.github.io/_sources/contents/our-team/members/dangoodwin.md

 [<i class="fa-brands fa-researchgate" style="color: #57dba8;"></i>](https://www.researchgate.com)
 [<i class="fa-brands fa-orcid" style="color: #6eee5d;"></i>](https://www.orcid.org)-->

-I finished my studies in Psychology at the university of Sussex in 2016, and completed a follow-up Neuroscience MRes in 2017.
+I finished my studies in Psychology at the University of Sussex in 2016, and completed a follow-up Neuroscience MRes in 2017.
 My research focused predominantly on the molecular and cognitive impacts of APOE4, a genetic risk factor for Alzheimer’s disease.
 In 2021, I started my PhD on the BBSRC SWBio DTP, jointly supervised by Jon Witton and Jack.

 ### Research:

 My PhD project is focused around investigating the role of the retrosplenial cortex in spatial cognition and cognitive flexibility, and how acetylcholine may modulate this relationship.
-To that end, in collaboration with the Dombeck lab group (Northwestern University), I have set up a virtual reality system that allows for in vivo two-photon imaging.
+To that end, in collaboration with the Dombeck lab group (Northwestern University), I have set up a virtual reality system that allows for in vivo 2-photon imaging.

 My aim now is to utilise this setup, in combination with brain slice electrophysiology, to investigate the role of acetylcholine in the retrosplenial cortex during novelty and uncertainty.